SurceBeats/PYLedX/README.md

           sudo python3 pyledx.py -h
-          *Make sure you've stopped the minitower_moodlight.service before playing with the script or it may throw buggy results in the leds and could eventually freeze
+          *Make sure you've stopped the minitower_moodlight.service before playing with the script or it may throw buggy results in the leds and could eventually freeze or hang them
 8. Modify the ExecStart from service minitower_moodlight.service

           sudo nano /lib/systemd/system/minitower_moodlight.service